sodadata/soda-core/README.md

 </p>
  <br />
  <br />
 Soda SQL is an open-source command-line tool.
 It utilizes user-defined input to prepare SQL queries that run tests on tables in a data warehouse to find invalid, missing, or unexpected data.
-When tests fail, they surface "bad" data that you can fix to ensure that downstream analysts are using "good" data to make decisions.
+When tests fail, they surface "bad" data that you can fix to ensure that downstream analysts are using "good" data to make decisions.<br />

 [Quick start tutorial](https://docs.soda.io/soda-sql/getting-started/5_min_tutorial.html)